littletof/prettyBenching/README.md

 ### Usage

 Simply add it to `runBenchmarks()` like below and you are good to go.
-Using `silent: true` is encouraged, so it doesnt interfere
+Using `silent: true` is encouraged, so the default logs don't interfere

 ```ts
 await runBenchmarks({ silent: true }, prettyBenchmarkProgress())